BenLiu983/Infant_Formula_Brand_Prediction/README.md

 ### Variables intepretation:
 * Current brand: "1" represents our brand, and other values represent other brands.
 * First purchase brand: "1" represents our brand, and other values represent other brands.
-* Email OR (open rate): the nubmer of emails opened/the number of emails have been sent to a person.
+* Email OR (open rate): the number of emails opened/the number of emails sent to a person.
-* Email CTR (open rate): the nubmer of emails clicked/the number of emails have been sent to a person.
+* Email CTR (open rate): the number of emails clicked/the number of emails sent to a person.
-* Coupon redemption rate: the nubmer of coupon redeemed/the number of couponss have been sent to a person.
+* Coupon redemption rate: the number of coupon redeemed/the number of coupons sent to a person.
 * Enrollment type: the source from which a person enrolled to our program (Self Enrollment, Co-registered).
 * Enrollment age: the age of the baby when the parent enrolled in our program.
-* Baby age: the age of the babay when the parent took the survey.
+* Baby age: the age of the baby when the parent participated the survey.
 * Breastfeed type: "1" represents breastfed only, "2" represents both breastfed and formula feed, "3" represents formula feed only, "4" represents neither.
 * Hospital zone: "1" represents our hospital zone, and other values represent other brands.

 ### 6.3 Cleansing procedures

-* Remove the records with “null” value.
+* Removed the records with “null” value.
-* Manipulate certain columns. (e.g. set the ones with current brand as our brand equal to 1 , other brands as 0).
+* Manipulated certain columns. (e.g. set the ones with the current brand as our brand equal to 1, other brands as 0).
-* Create dummy variables.
+* Created dummy variables.

 ![clean_data](https://user-images.githubusercontent.com/64850893/147840830-134fc343-7ef1-4eaa-b1b9-8fdf3a8a3fa0.jpg)

 ## 7. EDA (Exploratory Data Analysis)

-### 7.1 Dependent ariables ("1" as our brand, "0" as other "brands"):
+### 7.1 Dependent variables ("1" as our brand, "0" as other brands):

 <img src=https://user-images.githubusercontent.com/64850893/147840864-802346af-d44d-4e92-a456-d4b84aee028b.jpg width="500" height="300">

+* Will upsample in the next session due to the imbalanced dataset.

 ### 7.2 Independent variables: